Turning Flowchart into Dialog: Augmenting Flowchart-grounded Troubleshooting Dialogs via Synthetic Data Generation: Experiments

 \subsection{Human Evaluation}

 We have shown that our proposed \da method can achieve better performance in both extrinsic and intrinsic evaluations.
 However, the automatic metrics do not necessarily reflect human preference of the generated text.
-We therefore select 25 output samples from human-written instances and synthetic cases generated by the GPT-2, BART and \da model (100 in total).
-For each individual sample, we ask three annotators to judge whether it's "human-like".
+We therefore select 150 output samples for each baseline synthetic models and \da model.
+For each individual sample, we ask three annotators to judge from three aspects: \textit{Faithfulness}, \textit{Relevance} and \textit{Informativeness}.
+The scale ranges from 0 (low) to 3 (high).
 Table~\ref{tab_human} summarizes human evaluation results.
 The kappa scores indicate that the annotators came to a fair agreement in the judgement.
-Compared with the GPT-2 and BART baseline, our \da approach achieves higher human-like ratio on its generated synthetic dialogues.
+Compared to baseline models, our \da approach achieves higher performance on its generated synthetic dialogues.
 Thus, synthetic data from \da also aligns well with human preferences.